AndrewJDR/nv-sparse-binding-regression-ogl/README.md

 All tests below were run on the same machine with the same GPU (NVIDIA L4) and the same distro+kernel (Ubuntu 24.04, kernel 6.8.0).
 Only the driver was changed.

+Kernel 6.14 was also tested but it made no difference, so those results aren't included here.

 #### NVIDIA driver 575.64.05
 ```
 TOTAL COMMITS: 87040